 DWI Attorney Explains How to Seal Your Record in Georgetown, TX

 The criminal consequences for DWI are overwhelming and bleed over into your professional and personal life.
 A criminal record can hinder you from receiving employment, housing, or pursuing a degree at an educational institution.
-If you are interested in sealing your DWI charges, we suggest you get in contact with Law Office of Price & Wiggins, P.C..
+If you are interested in sealing your DWI charges, we suggest you get in contact with Law Office of Michael J. Price, P.C..

 Michael J. Price is a skilled attorney who has represented numerous clients charged with DWI or those who are looking for non-disclosure.
 He can utilize his knowledge, resources, and network for your case.
-To schedule an appointment call Law Office of Price & Wiggins, P.C. at (512) 354-1880.
+To schedule an appointment call Law Office of Michael J. Price, P.C. at (512) 354-1880.

-Law Office of Price & Wiggins, P.C. represents people throughout the greater Williamson County and Bell County area including Georgetown, Hutto, Taylor, Salado, Killeen, Temple and Belton.
+Law Office of Michael J. Price, P.C. represents people throughout the greater Williamson County and Bell County area including Georgetown, Hutto, Taylor, Salado, Killeen, Temple and Belton.

 Overview of Record Sealing in Texas

 - Texas Now Allows DWI Offenders to Seal Their Records